 Several years ago Matthew Lee Anderson wrote in these pages that there is no pro-life case for Donald Trump.
 In many ways the argument has not aged well—Anderson was deeply skeptical that Trump would make good on his promise to appoint pro-life justices.
 I shared that skepticism.
-We were both quite obviously wrong on that point—and Keith Miller took a victory lap in these pages when we were proven to be so.
+We were both quite obviously wrong on that point—and our friends were happy to remind us of that.

 That being said, this portion of Anderson’s argument, which I will quote at length, has held up remarkably well: